 Celebrate success to motivate staff and impress customers

-If you’ve met your targets and reduced your climate change emissions – shout about it.
-Recognise staff who got your there and tell customers and stakeholders how awesome you are.
+If you’ve met your targets and reduced your climate-changing emissions – shout about it.
+Recognise staff who got you there and tell customers and stakeholders how awesome you are.

 Shout it from the rooftops

 New Zealanders want businesses to reduce their carbon footprint.
 Show customers and stakeholders you’re leading the way – it’s good for your brand and competitive advantage.